hackclub/sprig/docs/docs.md

 # The Toolkit

 Sprig is a tiny construction kit to build tile based games.
+The games are written in JavaScript.
 It was made by Hack Club, a global community of teen coders who believe people learn best by making things they care about and sharing them with others.